inexpensive ways to improve your home's curb appeal

 iTeller – a new, enhanced service experience!

 getting to know the BlueOx iTellers

-As part of our on-going commitment to enhancing the member experience, as well as providing additional choices that fit your lifestyle, BlueOx Credit Union is excited to announce a new, easy-to-use banking technology coming June 1*, beginning with our Battle Creek Branch.
+As part of our on-going commitment to enhancing the member experience, as well as providing additional choices that fit your lifestyle, BlueOx Credit Union is excited to announce a new, easy-to-use banking technology, beginning with our Battle Creek Branch lobby and drive-thru, and now available for your convenience!
 Interactive Teller Machines (ITMs) or iTellers are innovative and interactive “I do my own banking” ATM machines with a personal touch.
 They provide face-to-face assistance from a knowledgeable iTeller specialist using live video chat technology – all the convenience of an ATM with the personal service of a live teller PLUS more convenience and functionality!
 Picture an ATM that comes to life, much like Skype, FaceTime or Zoom.

 *Date tentative and subject to change.Read More

 why it’s a good idea to check your credit